 20Get there before mass tourism does.

-For now, islands in the Azores are far from being spoiled by mass tourism.
-Don’t worry.
-But quite honestly, the danger is pretty much real long-term.
+Not anymore though.
+Several airlines opened up routes to Azores and tourism is increasing steadily 5-10% every single year.
+For now, islands in the Azores can not be considered as spoiled by mass tourism, don’t worry.
+But quite honestly, the danger of falling into the never-enough tourism flywheel is real.
 So the sooner you visit, the better.
 While you can still enjoy the silence, breathe in beautiful landscapes and taking a picture without waiting in a queue.

 Planning a trip to Azores by yourself